kundajelab/chromovar3d/README.md

 - **SNPs** - code for merging together the SNP set used in this analysis

 - **peakCalling** - code for processing the histone mark data for H3K4me1, H3K4me3, H3K27ac

+For code related to the QTL calling, and HiC quantification and enrichment refer to http://www.zaugg.embl.de/data-and-tools/distal-chromatin-qtls/